When to Use font-display: swap vs optional for Performance-Critical Web Typography

 Diagnostic Workflow: DevTools & Core Web Vitals

 Isolate font-induced CLS using the Chrome DevTools Performance panel.
-Record a trace during simulated 3G/4G throttling to identify layout shifts occurring post-3s window.
+Record a trace during simulated 3G/4G throttling to identify layout shifts occurring after font swap.
 Cross-reference observed behavior with Font-Display Values Explained for precise timeout mapping.

 Diagnostic Steps: